Ham5andw1ch/AnimeFightGame/README.md

 - Controller hotswapping
 - GPU accelerated rendering
 - Windows, Mac, and Linux support
-- Animage: A custom image format designed for easy pallete swapping at loadtime
+- Animage: A custom image format designed for easy palette swapping at loadtime
-- Anpalette:A swappable palette system that works in tandem with animage
+- Anpalette: A swappable palette system that works in tandem with animage

 ## TODO